Selahattinasn/pythonAutomation/Crash/11_Mod_2_Assessment.md

 Note: Since division by 0 produces an error, if the denominator is 0, the function should return 0 instead of attempting the division.
 ````
 def fractional_part(numerator, denominator):
+    if denominator !=0:
+        return numerator/denominator-numerator//denominator
 	# Operate with numerator and denominator to
-    if numerator==0 or denominator==0 or numerator==denominator:
 # keep just the fractional part of the quotient
     return 0
-    else:
-        return numerator/denominator-numerator//denominator

 print(fractional_part(5, 5)) # Should be 0
 print(fractional_part(5, 4)) # Should be 0.25